Saint Dominic, Priest

 A one man army for God; long practice taught him how to preach the Truth

 Today’s saint and Saint Francis of Assisi were close contemporaries.
 They both founded influential religious orders, collaborated with the same popes and cardinals, and were canonized soon after their deaths.
-Francis is a rich, technicolor, three-dimensional figure even many centuries after his death.
-Dominic is not.
-His personality is obscure.
+Francis remains a rich, technicolor, three-dimensional figure even many centuries after his death.
+Dominic, on the contrary, is a shadow.
 Francis jumps off the page.
 Dominic is found between the lines.
 No cult of personality developed around Dominic as it did around Francis.
 Yet whereas Francis was unsuited to leadership and perplexed by organizational necessities, Dominic quietly excelled in every area.
-Because of his skills, his well-structured order had none of the grave problems that almost doomed Franciscanism.
+Because of Dominic’s skills, his well-structured order had none of the grave problems that almost doomed Franciscanism.
 Dominic’s personality retreats behind the hum and whistle of the order that embodied his vision.

 From 1215 until his death, Dominic traveled, organized, recruited, and planned.
 He was driving the foundations of his order deep into theological and canonical bedrock.
 Amidst this tornado of activity, he lived perfect poverty, chastity, obedience, humility, and charity.
 He was known to often say “Whoever governs the passions is master of the world.
 We must either rule them, or be ruled by them.
 It is better to be the hammer than the anvil.”
 He shared the fruits of his contemplation in every conversation and encouraged his brothers to do the same.
 His poverty was such that when he died in Bologna, in his early fifties, he lay in someone else’s bed, because he didn’t have one of his own, wearing another’s habit, because his own had fallen to pieces.
 The Dominican order exploded with growth during his lifetime.
 It is still today one of the Church’s preeminent, and truly global, orders dedicated to scholarship, preaching, education, publishing, and evangelization.
 If causes are known by their effects, Saint Dominic was a relentless, one man, army for God.